-Originally designed to practice my newly acquired skills, this website quickly became a reference in the video game field.
+Originally designed in ColdFusion to practice my newly acquired skills, this website quickly became a reference in the video game field.
 I had underestimated the extraordinary enthusiasm for the legendary Blizzard game: World of Warcraft.
 With 5.000 unique visitors per day, my website happened to be the first fansite in Belgium.
 After three years, it counted 2 million visitors.
 At that moment, I realised that I wanted to quit the printing world to create websites.

-For a few years now, I've been working as a consultant for the European Commission.
-I'm a SharePoint 2010/2013 front-end developer and I develop also in PHP to build applications and API.
+For more than ten years now, I've been working as a consultant for the European Commission.
+I'm SharePoint front-end developer and I develop also in PHP to build applications and API.
 Working on the Commission's intranet is aimed thousand of people through the institution.
 It's quite a challenge and a very rewarding job to work on such a big platform.

 As a PHP enthusiast, I created Weebee to practise my skills building great websites besides my mission at the Commission.
 After trying a lot of frameworks, I chose to work with Symfony.
 The name Weebee comes from 'web' and 'be' for Belgium.
 I have added a couple of e's, shaked them and I got weebee.be.